educanjr/ConwayGameOfLife/Architecture.md

 - `App` orchestrates all dependencies and configuration.
 - `Web` handles incoming requests and invokes `Application` logic.
-- `Data` provides EF-based implementations of interfaces defined in `Application`.
+- `Data` provides access to stored data and EF-based implementations of Repository interfaces defined in `Application`.
-- `Application` remains independent, defining contracts and behavior without implementation dependencies.
+- `Application` remains independent, defining entities and behavior without third party dependencies.
 - PostgreSQL is injected as infrastructure, resolved through configuration at runtime.

 ### Layer Interaction Flow